-Adolescents' closeness to the deceased makes it a strength that they must be strong in facing loss.
-The deceased was used as a role model for their children, both boys, and girls.
-For girls, the father figure is seen as giving direction to their future, while for boys it is a wise figure in solving problems.
-Meanwhile, the mother figure seenseen as a companion in finding a way out and a learning companion from childhood.
+The closeness of adolescents to the deceased is a strength that they must be strong in facing loss.
+The deceased became a role model for their children, both boys and girls.
+For girls, a father figure is the giver of their future direction, while for boys a figure who is wise in solving problems.
+Meanwhile, the mother figure has been seen as a companion in finding a way out and a learning companion since childhood.

 - "..if you want to go anywhere now it's up to you...if you have a father, you have to do this...so this...directed...now it's up to you.. my brother told me to join the police, uncle told me to enter tourism...uncle there is a lecturer..
 I don't want to be like this.."
 (P04, P10) - "..someone has to push me..if there is a father I will be directed... mmm..maybe later sis (participant cries)."
 (P01,P05) - "..usually mom accompanies me to study, now I don't anymore..
 I don't know what school I'll be doing later (participant tells a story while crying, head down)."
+(P06,P10)

-(P06,P10) - "Fathers are busy at work, no one can help them study like mom (participant cries) confused about studying, especially long distances like this, father brought his cellphone..."(P11, P04) - "..
-I lost 2 times in a row.. it's like it's broken.. it's broken.."
-(P02)
+"Fathers are busy at work, no one can help them study like mom (participant cries) confused about studying, especially long distances like this, father brought his cellphone..."(P11, P04)